 - Talking on the phone

 - Arguing with a passenger

 - Thinking about your next appointment

 Distracted driving occurs in workplaces as well since employees in all types of industries spend part of their workdays driving.
 Rushing to get to their next destination in time while thinking about work or using a cell phone makes a collision even more likely.
-According to the Network of Employers for Traffic Safety, on average, a non-fatal injury crash at work that involves distraction costs the employer $72,442.

 Below are the top 10 distractions involved in fatal car crashes:

 - Cell phone use

 - Outside person, object or event